Beet sugar factory: Diffusion

-The used cossettes, or pulp, exit the diffuser at about 95% moisture, but low sucrose content.
+The used cossettes, now called beet pulp, exit the diffuser at about 95% moisture, but low sucrose content.
 Using screw presses, the wet pulp is then pressed down to 75% moisture.
 This recovers additional sucrose in the liquid pressed out of the pulp, and reduces the energy needed to dry the pulp.
-The pressed pulp is dried and sold as animal feed, while the liquid pressed out of the pulp is combined with the raw juice, or more often introduced into the diffuser at the appropriate point in the countercurrent process.
+The liquid pressed out of the pulp is combined with the raw juice, or more often introduced into the diffuser at the appropriate point in the countercurrent process.
 The final byproduct, vinasse, is used as fertilizer or growth substrate for yeast cultures.

 During diffusion, a portion of the sucrose breaks down into invert sugars.
 These can undergo further breakdown into acids.
 These breakdown products are not only losses of sucrose, but also have knock-on effects reducing the final output of processed sugar from the factory.
-To limit (thermophilic) bacterial action, the feed water may be dosed with formaldehyde and control of the feed water pH is also practised.
+To limit (thermophilic) bacterial action, the feed water may be dosed with formaldehyde and control of the feed water pH is also practiced.
 Attempts at operating diffusion under alkaline conditions have been made, but the process has proven problematic.
 The improved sucrose extraction in the diffuser is offset by processing problems in the next stages.